-^{}A minimum of \$22,947,600 must be expended for disaster relief, recovery, and mitigation within the Municipality of Anchorage.
+A minimum of \$22,947,600 must be expended for disaster relief, recovery, and mitigation within Municipality of Anchorage.
+This proposed budget meets or exceeds this requirement in the Federal Register Notice.

 Currently, all proposed housing programs target Low-Moderate Income Households.